andybyers21/HTML-Resume-Builder/input/Andy_Byers_CV_Jan_21.md

 ### GENERAL MANAGER: Stella’s Voice UK, May 2019 – Aug 2020:

-- Responsible for a team of 15 to assist in the day to day running of the warehouse and retail operations.
+- Responsible for a team of 15 in the day to day running of the warehouse and retail operations.
+- Overseeing web development operations such as design, decision making and architecture of the updated website and build of the new website and online store.
 - A driving role in securing contracts with local councils increasing turnover by 30% (7% net).
 - Overseeing operations, business planning, stock control and supply chain management.
 - Conducting employee inductions and training and daily/ weekly team briefings.
 - Working towards strict KPI’s and budgets.
-- Input and decision making on the design and architecture of the updated website.

 ### GENERAL MANAGER: Venturas Exotics & Aquatics, April 2017 - May 2019